-Because our initial public offering price is substantially higher than our net tangible book value per share, you will experience immediate dilution.
+Because our initial public offering price is substantially higher than our net tangible book value per share, you will experience immediate and substantial dilution.

 If you purchase ADSs in this offering, you will pay more for each ADS than the corresponding amount paid by existing shareholders for their ordinary shares.
-Assuming the minimum offering amount is sold, you will experience an immediate dilution of approximately \$5.17 per ADS, representing the difference between the assumed initial public offering price of \$6.0 per ADS and our net tangible book value per ADS at \$0.83 as of June 30, 2018 after giving effect to this offering.
-Assuming the maximum offering amount is sold, you would experience an immediate dilution of \$4.97 per ADS, representing the difference between the assumed initial public offering price of \$6.0 per ADS and our net tangible book value per ADS at \$1.03 as of June 30, 2018 after giving effect to this offering.
-The dilution calculation has taken into account the total ordinary shares of 84,033,600 immediately before completion of this offering (consisting of 80,000,000 ordinary shares issued on August 6, 2018 and 4,033,600 ordinary shares issued on September 5, 2018).
+As a result, you will experience immediate and substantial dilution of approximately \$5.83 per ADS, representing the difference between our net tangible book value per ADS at \$0.92 immediately after this offering, after giving effect to this offering and an assumed initial public offering price of \$6.75 per ADS (which is the mid-point of the estimated range of the initial public offering price shown on the front cover of this prospectus) and assuming the minimum offering amount is sold, or an immediate and substantial dilution of \$5.70 per ADS, representing the difference between our net tangible book value per ADS at \$1.05 immediately after this offering, after giving effect to this offering and an assumed initial public offering price of \$6.75 per ADS (which is the mid-point of the estimated range of the initial public offering grice shown on the front cover of this prospectus) and assuming the minimum offering amount is sold.
+The dilution calculation has taken into account the total ordinary shares of 84,033,600 before completion of this offering which include 80,000,000 ordinary shares issued on August 6, 2018 and 4,033,600 ordinary shares issued on September 5, 2018.
 See "Dilution" for a more complete description of how the value of your investment in our ADSs will be diluted upon the completion of this offering.